isc-projects/stork/doc/install.rst

 ----------------------

 The Stork agent, by default, makes the
-Kea (and eventually, BIND 9) statistics available in a format understandable by Prometheus (it works as a Prometheus exporter, in Prometheus nomenclature).
-If Prometheus server is available, it can be configured to monitor Stork agents.
+Kea (and eventually, BIND 9) statistics are available in a format understandable by Prometheus (it works as a Prometheus exporter, in Prometheus nomenclature).
+If the Prometheus server is available, it can be configured to monitor Stork agents.
 To enable Stork agent monitoring, the ``prometheus.yml`` (which is typically stored in /etc/prometheus/, but this may vary depending on the installation) must be edited to add the following entries there: